F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Preliminaries

 We analyze TRPO-style linear surrogate updates and their unbiased Monte Carlo estimates.
 Under standard regularity conditions, expectation and differentiation may be interchanged \citep{asmussen2007stochastic, brorl}.
 Differentiating the sample surrogate with respect to the logits \(z_j\) (using \(\partial p_i/\partial z_j = p_i(\delta_{ij}-p_j)\)) yields the one-step logit update

 where $\eta$ is the learning rate.
 For unsampled actions ($i \in U$), this reduces to $\Delta z_i = -\frac{\eta}{N} S_R p_i$.

-From this update rule, \citet{brorl} derive the one-step change in total correct mass:
+From this update rule, \citet{brorl} derive the one-step change in total correct mass; Appendix~\ref{app:categorical_prelim} records the expression and term interpretation.

-The first two terms are always non-negative: promoting sampled correct actions and demoting sampled incorrect actions both transfer mass to the correct pool.
-The third term, the unsampled coupling, can be positive or negative depending on $S_R$ and the relative concentration of unsampled masses.
-As the unsampled second moments decay with $N$, increasing rollout size drives this coupling toward zero.

-This categorical framework directly models token-level update dynamics.
-For trajectory-level RLVR, we maintain separate notation to avoid conflation: $\mu_{\mathrm{pos}}(x)$ denotes the per-prompt success probability~\eqref{eq:Qpos_def}, while $Q_{\mathrm{pos}}$ refers to correct mass in the categorical setting~\eqref{eq:Q_masses}.
+This categorical framework captures one-step local redistribution under sampled updates and provides the controlled abstraction used in Section~\ref{sec:theory:unsampled}.
+To avoid conflation, we keep its notation separate from trajectory-level quantities: $\mu_{\mathrm{pos}}(x)$ denotes per-prompt success probability~\eqref{eq:mu_pos_def}, while $Q_{\mathrm{pos}}$ denotes positive mass in the categorical abstraction~\eqref{eq:Q_masses}.